 Ms. Mease has worked on the development of multiple therapeutic areas, including monoclonal antibodies, enzyme replacement therapies, and small molecules for various indications (e.g., hematology, immunology, neurology, oncology, ophthalmology, pain, and rare diseases), using various routes of administration (intravenous, subcutaneous, intravitreal, epidural, intrathecal, and oral), across nonclinical species (rodents, rabbits, dogs, and non-human primates).
-In addition, she has written the nonclinical sections of various regulatory documents, including pre-IND (investigational new drug) packages, INDs/CTAs, Investigator Brochures, and DSUR annual reports.
-She also develops nonclinical strategy and regulatory briefing packages, as well as providing representation at regulatory authority meetings.
+In addition, she has written the nonclinical sections of various regulatory documents, including pre-IND (investigational new drug) packages, INDs/CTAs, Investigator Brochures, pediatric study plans, and DSUR annual reports.
+She also develops nonclinical strategy and regulatory briefing packages for Type B, Type C, and European Scientific Advice interactions, as well as providing representation at regulatory authority meetings in the US and EU.

 Ms. Mease’s small-molecule experience also includes drug transporter study design and data interpretation in the assessment of drug candidates.